glassSnowBa11/Zach_BlueStampPortfolio/index.md

 # Light level activated Smart light
 The light level activated smart light runs on Arduino UNO and has a 5 Mohm LDR which senses when the ambient room or location's lighting decreases below a certain threshold and then activates a high brightness LED light for a set time.
-The Smart light also as a motion sensor that has 100 degrees of vision that turns the light on.
+The smart light also as a motion sensor that has 100 degrees of vision that turns the light on.
 ```HTML
 <!--- This is an HTML comment in Markdown -->
 <!--- Anything between these symbols will not render on the published site -->